metanurb21/esp32_igbt_driver/README.md

-# ESP32 IXDI & IXDN IGBT gate driver used for DIY induction heater.
+# ESP32 Driving IXDI & IXDN IGBT gate drivers used for a DIY induction heater.

+This is a work in progress.

 ![Some copper scrap melting in a graphite crucible.](https://github.com/metanurb21/esp32_igbt_driver/blob/main/images/melting-copper.jpg)